Lapin0t/grothendieck-cern/english.md

 otherwise, will be in this constructive direction, rather than being purely critical.

-As for our relations with the commitee Bugey-Cobaye, well, we're on good terms with them!
-Five Survivre members took part in Bugey-Cobaye's big party-event last June.
+As for our relations with the *Comité Bugey-Cobaye*, well, we're on good terms with them!
+Five *Survivre* members took part in *Bugey-Cobaye*'s big party-event last June.
 We're in fairly close contact with them.
 We even had someone at the the Bugey nuclear power plant for a month or two last autumn.
-He was a member from the Hérault region, an editor of Le Courpatier, a small regional ecological newspaper in Provence.
+He was a member from the Hérault region, an editor of *Le Courpatier*, a small regional ecological newspaper in Provence.

-From a practical point of view, one of the useful things we can do, say, as a specific action, particularly because we're a lot of scientists within Survivre and are therefore better placed than many others, is to help denounce a certain number of scientific myth, and we're going to start vigorously in this direction from starting with issue no. 9 of Survivre.
+From a practical point of view, one of the useful things we can do, say, as a specific action, particularly because we're a lot of scientists within Survivre and are therefore better placed than many others, is to help denounce a certain number of scientific myth, and we're going to start vigorously in this direction from starting with issue no. 9 of *Survivre*.
 Its editorial is devoted to a new critical description of scientism, with the title "The New Universal Church".